glarbi/real_time_object_detection_2022_2023/README.md

-# real_time_object_detection_2022_2023
+# real_time_plastic_waste_detection_2022_2023
-In this project we develop a real-time object detection system based on a convolutional neural network.
+In this project we develop a real-time plastic waste detection system based on a convolutional neural network.